Reaching cloud networks via client VPN¶

 Note

-When reaching other networks in the cloud, routing is used.
+To reach other networks in the cloud, you use routing.

-The router will then route this traffic the same way it would any internal traffic in the cloud, it will even use the default security group.
+The router will then route this traffic the same way it would any internal traffic in the cloud, this is a good way to reach your entire cloud infrastructure over VPN.

 Note

-Because the VPN server uses NAT, applications working badly with NAT (for example active mode FTP) may have issues over the VPN.
+Because the VPN server uses NAT some applications can work badly with NAT due to the design application or protocol itself, for example active mode FTP can have issues over the VPN.